Aortic valve replacement

 Trusted information on heart and cardiovascular health, plus links to trusted resources.

 Information on what causes a heart failure and risk factors, plus links to trusted resources.

 Staying healthy when you have a heart condition

 It's important to stay healthy if you have a heart condition and you can look after your heart by having a healthy lifestyle.
 Find out more about having a healthy lifestyle by reading our trusted partner pages.

 Trusted information about heart disease surgery from leading Australian health organisations, including links to cardiovascular disease.

 Aortic stenosis is a heart condition affecting the aortic valve.
 The aortic valve is like a one-way door leading out of the heart.
 In aortic stenosis, the opening is narrowed, making it harder for the heart to pump blood through the valve.
-This page explains how aortic stenosis sometimes leads to problems like heart failure.

 The heart pumps blood around the body to supply tissues with nutrition and oxygen.
 Find out about how it works and common conditions of the heart.